bursonic/driveMalta/Cars/Attitude.md

 ###4226 - CARS2.1

-A pelican crossing that crosses the road in a STRAIGHT line and has a central traffic island MUST be treated as:
+A pelican crossing that crosses the road in a straight line and has a central traffic island MUST be treated as:

 1. Two crossings during darkness
 2. **One complete crossing**